 In 2005 Chris and Michelle sold the museum side of the business to concentrate their efforts on the rapidly expanding sales of domestic dehumidifiers.

 In 2009 the expansion continued and Meaco became a manufacturer of dehumidifiers using the experience gained from working in museums, distributing Mitsubishi Electric and listening to customers to ensure that each and every dehumidifier not only solves a problem but will also improve the user’s quality of life.

 Meaco is now regarded internationally as a major player in the industry selling to 20+ countries throughout Europe, North America and South Africa.
 Export makes up 50% of the business and creates an expanding number of jobs here in the UK.

 Meaco is seen by suppliers, customers, and competitors alike as a benchmark for quality and development.
 We have pushed the industry to reduce the energy consumption of dehumidifiers and it has been pleasing to see the way in which many of our competitors have followed our lead in this area and now customers can benefit from lower electricity bills.

 Next for us was noise and this is an area where we made massive gains in 2018 and we continue to push to reduce the noise level of our products without compromising the low energy consumption.

-In 2019 we removed all plastic hoses from our dehumidifiers reducing the amount of plastic going into waste by 75,000 metres per year.
+In 2019 we removed all plastic hoses from our dehumidifiers reducing the amount of plastic going into waste by 75,000 metres.
+This increased to 130,000 metres in 2020.
 We continue to call upon other manufacturers to follow suit so that between us we can reduce by a factor of millions the amount of plastic being used unnecessarily each year across the world.

 In 2020 we have replaced several hundred thousands of pieces of polystyrene in our packaging with recyclable cardboard.
 This does cost us more and reduces profits but it is an important move forward to reducing the strain on the planet and again is something that all manufacturers should look to do.